constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 flatpak install flathub de.desy.constellation
 ```

-This installs all graphical user interfaces of Constellation as well as the satellites maintained in the main COnstellation
+This installs all graphical user interfaces of Constellation as well as the satellites maintained in the main Constellation
 repository.
 The graphical user interfaces such as controllers and listeners show up in the application search of the desktop
 environment just as any other application installed through the package manager of the system.